Malagasy hippopotamus: Hippopotamus madagascariensis

 Also called the Malagasy pygmy hippopotamus, this species was originally classified as Hippopotamus along with H. lemerlei, and indeed the two species were roughly the same size.
 A review of their morphology and habitat, however, suggested a closer relationship to the modern pygmy hippopotamus.

 Like the modern pygmy hippopotamus, the Malagasy pygmy hippo had eyes on the side of its head rather than high orbits and teeth of the common hippopotamus.
 The Malagasy pygmy hippo was similarly less aquatic, with many of its fossils found in the forested highlands of Madagascar.

 Fossils of both the Malagasy pygmy hippopotamus and H. lemerlei show a cursorial adaptation, distinct from the hippos on the African continent, and they would have been much better runners.
 This common trait is a possible indicator that both species of Malagasy hippo descended from a common ancestor, and that the similarities to the modern hippopotamus and pygmy hippopotamus are a case of parallel evolution.

 The Malagasy pygmy hippopotamus is classified along with the modern Liberian pygmy hippopotamus, but researchers sometimes place the Liberian hippo in two different genera.
 The pygmy hippopotamus was originally classified as Choeropsis by Samuel G. Morton in 1849.
 In 1977, the pygmy hippopotamus was reclassified as a member of Hexaprotodon along with fossil species from Asia.
 Further examination, however, has discovered differences between the pygmy hippopotamus and the Asian hippos, prompting its reclassification by some as Choeropsis.

 Hippopotamus laloumena

 In 1990, Faure and Guerin described a third species of Malagasy hippopotamus, Hippopotamus laloumena ("laloumena" is a Malagasy word for hippopotamus), which was a distinct species.
 Little is known about the species, because it was identified with only a lower jaw and limb bones, recovered from a site near Mananjary on the east coast of Madagascar.

 The fossils clearly belong to a hippopotamus, but one much larger than any previously described Madagascan species.
 From what is known, the species closely resembled the modern hippopotamus, but was somewhat smaller.

 It is the oldest of Malagasy hippopotamus to range in the Pleistocene epoch.

 Diet

 A study demonstrating Malagasy hippopotami and contemporary Aldabrachelys tortoises dietary habits indicates that H. lemerlei and tortoises were the dominant grazer guild in Madagascar.
 Malagasy hippos in general however were less grass-specialised than the mainland African hippo.
+However, other studies contradict these conclusions and suggest that grasses were only a minor component of the diets of Malagasy hippopotamuses.